Cavalier King Charles Spaniel

 Avoid feeding table scraps, especially foods toxic to dogs like chocolate, grapes, onions, and cooked bones.
 Stick to a consistent feeding schedule and always provide fresh water.
 During Australia's hot summers, ensure water bowls are always full and consider adding ice cubes to keep it cool.

-One of the lovely things about Cavaliers is that their stunning silky coats are actually quite manageable with regular care.
-That beautiful flowing hair that makes them look so regal doesn't require the intensive grooming you might expect, making them perfect for busy Australian families.
+One of the lovely things about Cavaliers is that their stunning silky coats are quite manageable.
+That beautiful flowing hair doesn't require the intensive grooming you might expect, making them a great fit for busy Australian families.

-A thorough brushing 2-3 times per week with a quality pin or bristle brush will keep their coat tangle-free and shiny.
-Pay special attention to areas that mat easily - behind the ears, under the legs, and around the chest.
-During shedding seasons (which happen year-round in Australia's climate), daily brushing helps manage loose hair around your home.
+A thorough brushing 2-3 times per week with a pin or bristle brush will keep their coat tangle-free.
+Pay special attention to areas that mat easily—behind the ears, under the legs, and on the chest.
+During shedding seasons, daily brushing helps manage loose hair around your home.

 However, remember they retain those spaniel hunting instincts.
-Never let your Cavalier off-leash in unfenced areas - that interesting scent trail might lead them straight into danger.
-A secure backyard or trips to designated off-leash dog parks are perfect for safe free running.
+That nose can get them into trouble, so never let your Cavalier off-leash in unfenced areas.
+A secure backyard or designated off-leash dog parks are perfect for safe free running.

-Exercise needs are moderate but important.
+While they love to learn, their exercise needs are quite moderate.
 Two 20-30 minute walks daily will keep most Cavaliers happy and healthy.
-They love variety - morning beach walks in Surfers Paradise, afternoon strolls through Melbourne's Royal Botanic Gardens, or exploring Sydney's harbour foreshore paths.
-They're also excellent camping companions for those weekend trips to the Blue Mountains or Grampians.
+They love variety—morning beach walks in Surfers Paradise, strolls through Melbourne's Royal Botanic Gardens, or exploring Sydney's harbour foreshore paths.
+They're also excellent camping companions for weekend trips.

-During Australia's hot summers, exercise early morning or evening to prevent overheating.
-These dogs can struggle in extreme heat, so always carry water and watch for signs of heat stress.
-In cooler climates like Tasmania or the ACT, they might need a coat for winter walks.
+During Australia's hot summers, exercise early in the morning or in the evening to prevent overheating.
+In cooler climates like Tasmania or the ACT, they might appreciate a coat for winter walks.
+Mental stimulation with puzzle toys and games is just as important to prevent boredom.

 Who is an ideal owner?